mgalgs/make-readme-markdown/README.md

 * `;; * My list item` ⇒ Creates a list item
 * `;; - My list item` ⇒ Creates a list item

-Everything else is stripped of its leading semicolons and first space and is passed directly out.
-Note that you can embed markdown syntax directly in your comments.
-This means that you can embed blocks of code in your comments by leading the line with 4 spaces (in addition to the first space directly following the last semicolon).
-For example:
+Everything else is stripped of its leading semicolons and its first space, then is passed directly out.
+This means that you can embed markdown syntax directly in your comments.
+For example, you can embed blocks of code in your comments by leading the line with 4 spaces (in addition to the first space directly following the last semicolon).
+For
+example:

     (defun strip-comments (line)
       "Strip elisp comments from line"